Market History 1928 to Present

 This market history chart, 1928 to present, shows the S&P 500 equity index annotated with valuation ratios (Shiller's Cyclically Adjusted Price Earnings [CAPE] Ratio also referred to as PE 10, total Market Capitalization/GDP also referred to as "Buffett Ratio", and Tobin's Q-Ratio which is a measure of replacement cost); S&P 500 Dividend Yield; 10 year Treasury Note Yield; and the Consumer Price Index.
 This gives us a clear picture of market conditions across nearly a century of market history.
 The green legend is assigned to major equity market tops, red is assigned to major equity market bottoms, and blue is assigned to equity market breakouts from major bases.

 Current market valuations are among the highest levels recorded.
-Two years ago, when the 10 Year Treasury yield was 1.37% and the CPI inflation rate was 0.8%; many market analysts offered the hypothesis that the, then, modestly high valuations (MC/GDP at 120%+-) were supported by the ultra low interest and inflation rates.
-With the 10 Year yield now hovering around 3% and the latest CPI at 2.8%, it would appear that the legs have been kicked out from under the interest rate/inflation hypothesis yet MC/GDP is now approaching 150%.
+When the 10 Year Treasury yield was 1.37% and the CPI inflation rate was 0.8%; many market analysts offered the hypothesis that the, then, modestly high valuations (MC/GDP at 120%+-) were supported by the ultra low interest and inflation rates.
+With the 10 Year yield now hovering around 1.7% and the latest CPI well north of 2%, it would appear that the legs have been kicked out from under the interest rate/inflation hypothesis yet MC/GDP is hovering at 200%.
 So where does that leave us?

 Investors who look to classical economic fundamentals for the answer are looking in the wrong place, It is behavioral economics which better explains shifts in investor psychology which cycles from excessive pessimism (Fear) to excessive optimism (Greed).
 We can expect extreme valuations to remain high and even move higher until investor psychology begins its inevitable shift from extreme Greed toward Fear.